Join Vortex Team 2023!

-A position in a technical student organization at NTNU is a great way to be involved in a large group of motivated students with access to our workshop, offices, chill lounge and unlimited campus coffee.
+A position in a technical student organization at NTNU is a great way to be involved in a large group of motivated students and maritime robotics companies, including other perks such as access to our workshop, offices, chill lounge and unlimited campus coffee.
 Our main goal is to develop AUVs and ASVs along with enjoying the student life.

 Wonder where you'd fit in?
 Take a look at our groups and read about them below :)

 Do you have any other skills that you think we could use?
 Contact us!

 As part of the marketing team you are responsible for everything related to how Vortex appears as an organization to everyone else.
 This includes exciting tasks like managing sponsor contacts, social media profiles, design cool marine concepts, create graphical art and enhancing this very website!

 The electronics group is responsible the power distribution, wiring and communication buses in our drones.
 And waterproofing of course!